rossunger/Obsidian-Vault/Projects/Islands Of Resistance/Scenes/Silverman Twins Intro.md

 #judea spends his life trying to find his sister, whichever proves to be
 impossible because his father had planned for that.

-#Judea has to deal with a secret society that\'s trying to steal the
+#Judea has to deal with a secret society thats trying to steal the
 secrets

 #judea overcomes great pain to protect sister.